Folate is in the news again: Trump's recent statements about Tylenol, Leucovorin, Wellcovorin and autism

 -

 Folate deficiency has been implicated in autism.
-Folate plays a critical role in brain development in the fetus and during the first three years of life, when the brain changes more rapidly than at any other life stage.
-Poor folate in both mother and baby at this time can impair normal neurodevelopment and this has been linked to neurocognitive disorders such as autism.4
+Folate plays a critical role in brain development in the fetus and during the first three years of life, when the brain changes more rapidly than at any other stage.

-What Trump didn’t mention:
+What Trump Didn’t Mention:

 -